Alan Glynne-Howell

 At the same time, outside of school, Alan suffered on occasions the prejudice and name-calling that those 'of a dusky hue', as Alan put it, had to endure in a provincial town at a time when non-white faces were not at all common.
 This must have been particularly unpleasant for a man of Alan's background and sensibilities.

 Another thing I understood from living in India was that Alan's assaults upon our eleven year old cheeks were not in fact acts of aggression but rather of affection.
 In India grown-ups commonly pinch the cheeks of children or give them a gentle slap while admonishing them for some minor misdemeanour, or indeed for none at all.
-And the children grin back at them.

 And yet, as I recall, Alan was always rather serious about it.
 He was fearsome of aspect (as he would have said), and, often, it hurt.
 In fact, he was conflicted.
 We were his pupils and therefore dear to him.
 But we were also an ignorant and rather ordinary bunch of boys, from very middle or working class backgrounds.
 And above all, we were unwashed.